The Symptoms of Foot Fungus: Do You Have Them?

 - There is a strong odor, even after washing your feet.

-Onychomycosis, a kind of nail fungus, is another fungal infection that is common in the feet.
+Onychomycosis, a kind of nail fungus, is another feet fungal infection that is very common.

-While it can also affect fingernails, it is more common with toe nails because of the moist, warm environment that wearing certain shoes creates.
+While it can also affect fingernails, it’s more common with toe nails because of the moist, warm environment that wearing certain shoes creates.